grura1/ROSGA-/README.md

 # ROSGA-
-For educational purposes: This is a ransomware embedded in a self replicating worm that locks user files until a secret phrase is entered to decrypt the files
+For educational purposes: This is ransomware embedded in a self replicating worm that locks user files until a secret phrase is entered to decrypt the files